 Mineral oil and its sub-products are a big industry in Switzerland.
 Mainly traded from Geneva and Baar, the large trading houses such as Vitol, Trafigura, or Mercuria trade enormous quantities of crude oil, and distilates, as well as other fractions of the refined products.
 Under the vigilance of London and Rotterdam, Geneva acts as the European Oil trading capital.

-Grains and Oil Seeds
+Grains & Oil Seeds

 Wheat, Soybean, Corn, and other major crops are traded from beautiful offices in Switzerland.
 Big names such as Cargill, ADM, and Noble Group, as well as Glencore, have major operations in this country.
 The same applies to oilseeds and vegetable oils, although once again Rotterdam (and here Hamburg too) challenge Switzerland’s reign.

-Coffee, cotton, rice and sugar
+Coffee, tea, cotton, rice & sugar

 It’s no secret that Nestle, Unilever, Procter&Gamble, Barry Callebaut and other food manufacturing companies have their trading or supply chain divisions on Swiss soil.
 This makes it a great place to find a job in those trading fields.